 Living Faith Workshops

-Workshops will be offered at the April 6, 2024, Living Faith Gathering in North Dartmouth, Massachusetts.
+Workshops will be offered at the March 28, 2026 Living Faith gathering.

-Our 90-minute workshops provide an opportunity for adult and teen Friends to explore their Quaker faith and make meaningful connections.
+Our 90-minute workshops provide an opportunity for adult and teen Friends to explore their Quaker faith and make meaningful connections to witness.

 Logistics